 A: No. Remains donated to FROST will be permanently, respectfully curated at NMU as a skeletal collection for the advancement of research and education of students and forensic anthropologists.

 A: Once a donor has been made part of the permanent skeletal collection, arrangements may be made for family visitation at the indoor laboratory facility.
 Approvals for visitations at the laboratory will be made on a case-by-case basis.
 Visitation and tours at the outdoor facility are not permitted under any circumstances.
 A ceremony to honor our donors is held annually and families of the donors who have been brought to our facility over the previous year are invited to attend.

-A: There is generally no cost to the family.
-The donor’s family may be responsible for costs associated with transportation and storage of the donor’s body if the donor passes away at a private residence or at a location outside of a 200-mile driving distance of FROST.
-If the donor’s body is known to have an infectious or communicable condition and/or exceeds 300 lbs, FROST can accept the body donation following cremation (as long as the remains have not gone through the pulverization process).
+A: While there is no cost for donating a body to NMU FROST/FARL, there may be costs associated with a funeral director's services (death certificate, transportation, other paperwork).
+All fees associated with a funeral director's services are the responsibility of the donor.
+If the donor’s body is known to have an infectious or communicable condition and/or exceeds 200 lbs, FROST can accept the body donation following cremation (as long as the remains have not gone through the pulverization process).
 Cremation costs would be the responsibility of the family.

 A: No. There is no payment to the donors or families.

 A: Yes.
 A financial donation can be made by visiting the Financial Donations for more information.